Rapyd-Samples/Ruby-on-Rails-with-Rapyd-API/README.md

 To get started with this application, you'll need a Rapyd Account.
 If you don't have one yet, you can sign up at [Rapyd Dashboard](https://dashboard.rapyd.net/sign-up).

-### Exposing Port for Webhooks
+### Exposing Port for Rapyd Integration

-For proper webhook functionality, you'll need to expose the corresponding port of your computer to the outside world.
-By default, the application uses port 5000.
-You can achieve this by using tools like [ngrok](https://ngrok.com), which generates a temporary web address and redirects traffic to a specified port on your local machine.
+When integrating Rapyd into your application, it's important to note that Rapyd doesn't accept requests from localhost.
+To properly test and interact with Rapyd APIs, you'll need to expose the corresponding port of your computer to the outside world.
+By default, the application uses port 3000.
+To achieve this, you can use tools like [ngrok](https://ngrok.com), which generates a temporary web address and redirects traffic to a specified port on your local machine.
+This allows you to securely test and experience Rapyd's features within your development environment.

 ### Prerequisites

 Before running the application, make sure you have the following installed:

 - Ruby on Rails
-- Node.js and npm

 ## Running the Application